oanguenot/webrtcmetrics/README.md

 ### Probe lifecycle

-Once a probe has been created, call the function `start()` to collect the statistics.
-You need to listen to the event `onreport` to receive them.
+Once a probe has been created, it is ready to collect the statistics but the application needs to listen to the event `onreport` to receive them.

 A final **ticket** that summarizes all the reports received for a probe can be received by listening to the event `onticket`.
 Don't forget to put the parameter `ticket` to **true** in the configuration of the WebRTCMetrics Object.